erkgd/Myqx-app/README.md

 # Myqx App

-Myqx is a social media application that connects users through their musical preferences and helps discover new music based on compatibility with other users.
+Myqx is a social media application that connects users through their musical preferences and helps discover new music based on social compatibility with other users.

 ## Project Structure